EddieAbbondanzio/eddieabbondanz.io/content/post/homelab/diy-elitedesk-g3-800-sff-nas/index.md

 | Intel Wifi Card                     | Free (from old laptop) |
 | 256gb NVME SSD                      | Free (from old laptop) |

-I may do some upgrades in the future like swapping out the i5-6500 for an i7-7700 and adding another 16gb of ram but it already works great as-is and that would be more intended as future proofing.
+I may do some upgrades in the future like swapping out the i5-6500 for an i7-7700 and adding another 16gb of ram but it already works great as-is and that would be more for future proofing.